-Issues: This program has not been officially approved by Council and therefore this has not been advertised.
-War Veterans of Canada pensioners are currently receiving a concession fare, and therefore this program should be discontinued.
+Issues: This program has not been Opportunity: The same 21 members have officially approved by Council and been receiving the passes for over 10 therefore this has not been advertised. years.
+Grandfather the list, and point War Veterans of Canada pensioners are new veterans to the concession fare currently receiving a concession fare, through proper advertising of the fare and therefore this program should be structure. discontinued.